 If ever faced with discipline or discharge, all NYSUT members are entitled to free legal representation from one of your statewide union's highly trained and experienced attorneys.
-NYSUT has more than 40 staff attorneys ready to fight for our in-service members, their locals and our retirees.
+NYSUT has staff attorneys ready to fight for our in-service members, their locals and our retirees.

 The story you are about to read is real.
 Any identifying information has been changed to protect the NYSUT member's identity.

 Ms. Smith is an elementary teacher.
 For the past 18 years, her observations and evaluations with the school district were all positive.

 Ms. Smith taught approximately 400 students in more than a dozen elementary classes spanning kindergarten through sixth grade.
 One class turned out to be the most difficult of her career.
 She was faced with repeated, and near daily, behavior challenges from a small, yet disruptive group of students.
 The district provided her with some in-class administrative and paraprofessional support, without much improvement.
 Lacking, however, was effective guidance and strategies to improve student behaviors.